itsfcl/evmor/README.md

 # evmor
-The rollup adventure, with a few twists
+The rollup adventure (some calls it fcl's delirium), with a few twists

 Overview :
  - JS/TS only for client (anything actually good is banned)